SyncfusionExamples/export-data-from-excel-to-datatable-with-customization/Readme.md

 # Export data from Excel to DataTable with Customization in C#

-This repository contains both the .NET Core and .NET Framework projects that demonstrates the export of data from Excel to DataTable with customization.
+This repository contains both the .NET Core and .NET Framework projects that demonstrate the export of data from Excel to DataTable with customization.
+It showcases how to extract structured data from Excel files using Syncfusion's XlsIO library in C#.
+The core functionality involves reading worksheet content and converting it into a DataTable, which is ideal for scenarios like importing tabular data into backend systems, performing analytics, or integrating with APIs.
+The basic implementation performs a direct export of the used range, preserving column headers and values.
+The customized version introduces event-driven logic, allowing developers to intercept each cell during export and apply conditional rules-such as skipping rows based on specific values, halting export at a defined cell, or transforming cell content before it enters the DataTable.
+These features are especially useful for filtering sensitive data, cleaning inconsistent entries, or tailoring output for downstream processing.
+The project also demonstrates best practices for working with file streams and handling Excel versioning.
+Overall, it serves as a practical reference for bridging Excel workflows with structured data operations in C#.

 ## Blog Reference